matomo-org/matomo-java-tracker/README.md

 ```

-This will send a request to the Matomo instance at https://www.yourdomain.com/matomo.php and track a page view for the
+This will send a request to the Matomo instance at https://www.yourdomain.com/matomo.php and track an event in the
-visitor customer@mail.com with the action name "Checkout" and action URL "https://www.yourdomain.com/checkout" for
-the site with id 1.
+category "Training" with action "Workout completed" for the visitor customer@mail.com for the site with id 1.
 The request will be sent asynchronously, that means the method will return immediately and your
 application will not wait for the response of the Matomo server.
 In the configuration we set the default site id to 1
 and configure the default auth token.
 With `logFailedTracking` we enable logging of failed tracking requests.